The House of the Rising Sun: Johnny Hallyday version (in French)

 The song was covered in French by Johnny Hallyday.
 His version (titled "Le Pénitencier", /fr/, meaning "The penitentiary") was released in October 1964 and spent one week at number one on the singles sales chart in France (from October 17 to 23).
 In Wallonia, Belgium, his single spent 28 weeks on the chart, also peaking at number one.

-He performed the song during his 2014 U.S. tour.
+He performed the song during his 2014 US tour.